 They become more reliant on the person who’s putting them through this control and manipulation.
 It’s quite complicated.
 I talk about it on other episodes of Love and Abuse as well.
-When you’re in emotionally abusive relationship, this is what can happen.
+When you’re in an emotionally abusive relationship, this is what can happen.
 One person will end up being in a constant state of anxiety, worry, or feeling crazy through crazy-making (AKA Gaslighting) and they lose a lot of their sense of self-worth and self-value.
 They get to the point where they stop being able to trust themselves because they’re told they’re wrong all the time.

 And the manipulator, the emotional abuser, is very good at convincing you that you are wrong and that you can’t trust yourself.

 Some people don’t know they are being emotionally abusive or controlling.
 Some have no intention of harming or hurting their partner, but they end up doing unhealthy behavior anyway.
 A lot of people can do bad behavior unknowingly so it isn’t just people with bad intentions.

 But the problem is that so many people can pretend to change.
 And I think it’s important to know the difference between true change and pretend-change.

 And I’m going to define true change for you, at least the way I define it.
 I want to convey to you what real, genuine, true change is so that when you see it in someone that you’re with: your partner, your family member, etc., when you are with someone who says “I’m changing,” or “I have changed.”, you will know when it’s true.

 Here’s my take on true change: